-The December San Joaquin Valley Business Conditions Index slipped from November’s record high, but points to growth for the next six months.
-For the 13th consecutive month the overall index remains above the 50.0 growth neutral threshold at 55.0 for December, down from 59.9 in November.
+The December San Joaquin Valley Business Conditions Index rose from November and continues to point to continued growth for the next six months.
+For the 25th consecutive month the overall index remains above the 50.0 growth neutral threshold at 55.6 for December, up slightly from 55.2 in November.

 The index, produced by Fresno State’s Craig School of Business, is a leading economic indicator from a survey of individuals making company purchasing decisions in the counties of Fresno, Madera, Kings and Tulare.